13RTK/Backend-Learn-Note/Java/Java基础(Part 01).md

 **Attention**

 - The "==" operator will compare the address value
-- The [equal] method will compare the content of the string
+- The [equal] method will compare the content of the string(if are override)